OzBob/hack-together/src/SharepointFileSystem/0Console/README.md

 This a project based on the MSGraph Console App template that connects to Microsoft Graph.

+This is a deamon app sample that will connect to the MSGraph using the dotnet sdk, it will allow an authorised application to manage a file system drive in sharepoint, with the following methods on the interface ```IFileSystem```:

+ * File(exists, delete, upload, download)
+ * Folder(exists, deleteAllItems, create)

 ## Minimal Path to Awesome 🚀